2009 attack on the Sri Lanka national cricket team: Pakistan and Sri Lanka

-Chief Minister of Punjab (Pakistan) Shahbaz Sharif, criticised the current government and said that he has already tipped authorities of a possible attack.
+Chief Minister of Punjab (Pakistan) Shehbaz Sharif criticised the current government and said that he had already tipped authorities of a possible attack beforehand.

-The newspaper Dawn condemned the attack and cited security loopholes.
+Pakistani newspaper Dawn condemned the attack and cited security loopholes.

-The Daily Times, blamed Al Qaeda and Lashkar-e Jhangvi in an editorial, stating, "International cricket is no longer possible in Pakistan; therefore we should stop accusing foreign teams of discriminating against Pakistan vis-à-vis India.
+The Daily Times, blamed Al-Qaeda and the Lashkar-e Jhangvi in an editorial, stating, "International cricket is no longer possible in Pakistan; therefore we should stop accusing foreign teams of discriminating against Pakistan vis-à-vis India.
 The question here is of the survival of Pakistan, not of cricket."
 The Daily Jang, responding on Chris Broad, Simon Taufel and Steve Davis's comments, said that their "vivid description of the terrifying attack gives us an insight into how people everywhere will see the events of the morning of March 3."
 It went on to say the "men appeared genuinely shocked over the sight of Pakistani security men running for cover".
 The paper goes on to say that "their candid comments will seal the fate of Pakistan cricket for some time to come".
 It also said that Pakistan "must give up complaining" and that "ways to liven up the game at the domestic level need to be reconsidered with renewed urgency".